Simon-leong/academic_resume/content/post/post3/index.md

 title: Impact of the Scaling Laws on Few-Shot Learning in Trajectory Prediction
 subtitle: Proposing a kind of few-shot learning strategy (Scenario-Aware Meta-Learning).

+summary: Proposing a kind of few-shot learning strategy in trajectory prediction (Scenario-Aware Meta-Learning).

 # Link this post with a project
 projects: []